Are my photos for sale?

 In Her Element - Kathy and the '57 Chevy

-I get asked quite often how I generate the images I post.
-I've explained the process in detail before but for those of you who are new here, I not only unapologetically extensively post-process my images but also during image capture I typically use a tripod to steady my camera while taking between 9 to 11 exposures to capture the range of light I want to work with.
-This is especially important when the ambient lighting is low and long exposure times are expected.
-As you can imagine it would be impossible for me to hold my camera perfectly still for the full duration of a 30 second exposure.
+I frequently get asked about my image-generating process.
+I’ve detailed it before, but for newcomers, I not only unapologetically post-process my images but also use a tripod during capture.
+I take between 9 to 11 exposures to capture the range of light I desire, especially when ambient lighting is low and long exposure times are anticipated.
+Holding my camera perfectly still for a 30-second exposure would be impossible.

-In this image I have not only captured the red 1957 Chevy truck, I have also managed to capture Kathy in her preferred element: Cool overcast morning, a classic car (or truck) in front of her, camera mounted on her tripod at the ready, and her camera bag.
-She is pictured wearing her hat with "Close your fucking hood" pinstriped across the brim.
-She knows what she likes and while she tends to be quiet and reserved, she isn't shy about expressing her opinions with a searing delivery.
+In this image, I’ve captured Kathy in her element: a cool overcast morning, a classic car (or truck), her camera mounted on a tripod, and her camera bag.
+She’s wearing her hat with the words “Close your fucking hood” pinstriped across the brim.
+Kathy knows what she likes and, while quiet and reserved, isn’t shy about expressing her opinions with a fiery delivery.

-I wandered over to this truck just as the owner was parking it and immediately asked him if he would leave the lights on so I could take a few photos.
-He gladly obliged, initially leaving the parking lights on and afterward turining on the headlights.
-Seeing this, Kathy wandered over and also took a few shots.
-I backed my tripod up a bit so I wouldn't appear the images she was taking because I know from long experience she doesn't like that and will likely ask me to "move my fat ass out of the shot" or fire some other endearing comment my way.
-After 17 years we understand each other.
-I often do the "meet and greet" with the car owners while she makes the best images and writes the more compelling stories.
-I enjoyed conversing with the owner about the truck and was glad he braved the rain which fell intermittently.
-Kathy gave him a business card so he could see the photos we took of this beauty that early morning under stormy skies.
+I approached the truck just as the owner was parking it and asked if he’d leave the lights on for a minute while I took a few photos.
+He happily obliged, initially leaving the parking lights on and then turning on the headlights.
+Seeing this, Kathy joined me and took a few shots as well.
+I moved my tripod back to avoid appearing in her photos, knowing from experience that she might ask me to “move my fat ass out of the shot” or make other endearing comments.
+After 17 years, we understand one another.
+While I greet car owners, Kathy captures the best images and writes compelling stories.
+I enjoyed chatting with the owner about the truck and was glad he braved the intermittent rain.
+Kathy gave him a business card so he could see the photos we took of this beauty under stormy skies.

 Monday